 Cones of car speakers are often damaged and have a crack or puncture.
 Many people are wondering how to repair cracked cones in car speakers, so I made a short article about fixing damaged cones.

-The best way to repair the paper speaker’s cone is to cover the cracked area with elastic glue and then to cover the glue with thin paper patches on both sides of the cone.
+To repair the paper speaker’s cone, cover it with elastic glue and then cover the glue with thin paper patches on both sides of the cone.

-To repair stiffer cones made from plastic or Aluminum, it is better to use either thick cartons, or foam patches and stick them on both sides of the damaged place, by using rubber cement glue.
+To repair plastic or Aluminum cones, use either thick cartons or foam patches and stick them on both sides of the damaged place using rubber cement glue.

 As an Amazon Associate, ImproveCarAudio will receive a small commission from qualifying purchases made through the links in this article.

 Tip: Speaker cones are not always the most robust part of the speakers, especially in aged speakers.
 If you want to repair light damages and strengthen these weakened areas saving money on the new speakers, check out the best glues for speaker cones repair on Amazon.com now.